JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 An example?

-Could [the aissistant](https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main) have any additional feature?
+Could [the aissistant](https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main) *from autumn 2024* have any additional feature?

 Just not to *leave money on the table*?